therealrnager/AlphaFoldTutorial/README.md

 4. The only advantage this custom-made script has over Option 1 is that this script tries to make explicit log/plot files for each child process that AlphaFold runs.
 That is why the script will output a mess of files that looks like this:
 <img src="imgs/psrecord_output.png" alt="psrecord custom example" />
 <br>
-However, the CPU usage numbers given by these separate log files do not accurately match up with just using `psrecord` by itself, so I am not confident in the accuracy of this script's output.
+However, the CPU usage numbers given by these separate log files do not accurately match up with just using `psrecord` natively, so I am not confident in the accuracy of this script's output.

 # Postscript on OpenFold
 **OpenFold local repo originally pulled on: Dec.
 10, 2021**